 * Sabbath: Seventh-day of the week, a Saturday or Sunday for most countries

 * Salvation: Salvation is the gift of eternal life that God offers us.
 To claim the gift, we accept the sacrifice that Jesus made for our sins.
 We ask Jesus to wash away our sins so that we can come before God blameless.
-The price of sin is eternal death, but the gift of salvation is eternal life.
-By taking the penalty for all our sins, Jesus can offer us the gift of salvation.
+The price of sin is eternal death, but the gift of Salvation is eternal life.
+By taking the penalty for all our sins, Jesus can offer us the gift of Salvation.
 [John

 3:14-17] Salvation = being saved from sin and its consequences, being saved from dangers, adversities, and tribulations, being delivered out of the hands of our enemies, being healed from disease, and having the gift of eternal life with God.

-* Sanctification = the process of separating ourselves from the profane things of this world, of consecrating and dedicating ourselves to God, and then of purifying ourselves from sin through repentance and renunciation to renew our soul and cleanse our spirit.
+* Sanctification = the process of separating ourselves from the nasty things of this world, of consecrating and dedicating ourselves to God, and then of purifying ourselves from sin through repentance and renunciation to renew our soul and cleanse our spirit.

 * Savior: A person who saves or rescues others from danger or death.
 [2 Timothy 1:10]